lsst-sitcom/sitcomtn-162/index.md

 ### Angular Correlations of PSF Ellipticities

 The version of cell-based coadds used here is not tested on downstream tasks, which is beyond the scope of this technote.
-Instead, the PSF information from reserved stars (n=212) is taken from the ComCam DRP `patch_table` using the `w_2025_17` weekly pipeline stack version; the specific collection used is `LSSTComCam/runs/DRP/DP1/w_2025_17/DM-50530`.
+Instead, the PSF information from reserved stars (n=212) is taken from the LSSTComCam DRP `patch_table` using the `w_2025_17` weekly pipeline stack version; the specific collection used is `LSSTComCam/runs/DRP/DP1/w_2025_17/DM-50530`.
 With this in mind, this section covers some angular correlations of PSF qualities between the reserved stars and the model PSF at the center of each cell.
 For a more thorough treatment of the PSFs in the `Rubin_SV_38_7` field, see [PSF Technote].

 The PSF quantities used here have the same definitions for both the reserve star PSFs and the cell-based coadd model PSFs, and both only use the i-band.
 These are defined with: